rakshitbharat/react-native-bluetooth-obd-manager/README.md

 ## Usage

-1.  **Wrap your app with `BluetoothProvider`:**
+1.  **Wrap your app with `BluetoothProvider` and handle initialization:**

     ```tsx
     // App.tsx or similar entry point
     import React from 'react';
     import { BluetoothProvider } from 'react-native-bluetooth-obd-manager';
-    import YourMainAppComponent from './YourMainAppComponent'; // Your main app component
+    import YourMainAppComponent from './YourMainAppComponent';

     const App = () => {
-      // Ensure BleManager and Permissions native modules are linked correctly!
       return (
         <BluetoothProvider>
           <YourMainAppComponent />